EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-vserver/vpn-vserver.md

 <b>serviceType</b>
 Protocol used by the NetScaler Gateway virtual server.
 Possible values: SSL
-Default value: NSSVC_SSL
+Default value: SSL

 <b>IPAddress</b>
 IPv4 or IPv6 address of the NetScaler Gateway virtual server.
 Usually a public IP address.
 User devices send connection requests to this IP address.

+<b>range</b>
+Range of NetScaler Gateway virtual server IP addresses.
+The consecutively numbered range of IP addresses begins with the address specified by the IP Address parameter.
+In the configuration utility, select Network VServer to enter a range.
+Default value: 1
+Minimum value: 1

 <b>port</b>
 TCP port on which the virtual server listens.
-Minimum value: 1

 <b>state</b>
 State of the virtual server.
 If the virtual server is disabled, requests are not processed.